lua-stdlib/functional/README.md

 Installation
 ------------

-The simplest and best way to install stdlib is with [LuaRocks][].
+The simplest and best way to install functional is with [LuaRocks][].
 To install the latest release):

 ```bash